December 5, 2025

 The Design Trade-off

 To de-duplicate strings on the fly, the database would need to check every single insert against all existing strings to see if it already exists.
-This would require an expensive index lookup or hash calculation for every row, killing write performance.
+This would require an expensive index lookup or hash calculation for every row, affecting write performance.

 So, databases default to “write it all down fast” and leave the redundancy problem to the user.